 - Historical and Archaeological Assessment;

-- Soils and Geology Assessment;
+- Soils and Land Capability Assessment;

-- · Land capability;

-- Ecology (Fauna and Flora) and Avi-fauna Assessment;
+- Ecology (Fauna and Flora) and Avi-fauna Assessment; and

-- GIS and Visual Assessment
+- GIS and Visual Assessment.

 The findings of these studies will be reflected in the Environmental Impact Assessment Report.
 The proposed Terms of Reference (ToR) for each of these specialist investigations is indicated below.